greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/diskquota.html.md

 You can set the following quotas with the `diskquota` module:

 -   A *schema disk quota* sets a limit on the disk space that can used by all tables in a database that reside in a specific schema.
 The disk usage of a schema is defined as the total of disk usage on all segments for all tables in the schema.
--   A *role disk quota* sets a limit on the disk space that can be used used by all tables in a database that are owned by a specific role.
+-   A *role disk quota* sets a limit on the disk space that can be used by all tables in a database that are owned by a specific role.
 The disk usage for a role is defined as the total of disk usage on all segments for all tables the role owns.
 Although a role is a cluster-level database object, the disk usage for roles is calculated separately for each database.
 -   A *schema tablespace disk quota* sets a limit on the disk space that can used by all tables in a database that reside in a specific schema and tablespace.
 -   A *role tablespace disk quota* sets a limit on the disk space that can used by all tables in a database that are owned by a specific role and reside in a specific tablespace.
 -   A *per-segment tablespace disk quota* sets a limit on the disk space that can be used by a Greeplum Database segment when a tablespace quota is set for a schema or role.